-Lessons can again be learnt from the pandemic.
+Lessons can again be learned from the pandemic.
 Employers used real-time insights to identify any gaps or successes that appeared in their benefits offerings.
 By tracking reimbursements, many employers saw people swapping out gym memberships for virtual classes and commuter passes for bikes.
 This understanding led to the introduction of further digital healthcare solutions.
-The analysis on take-up of these new benefits was then used to further optimise total rewards offerings.
+The analysis on take-up of these new benefits was then used to further optimize total rewards offerings.

-Principles of employee benefits optimisation
+Principles of employee benefits optimization

-Measure the return on employee benefits to justify budgetUse your data insights to benchmark your employee engagement against peer organisations and determine competitiveness.
+Measure the return on employee benefits to justify budgetUse your data insights to benchmark your employee engagement against peer organizations and determine competitiveness.
 Also measure the ROI on existing and new benefits to justify your budget to the board.